-- Always check the bearing temperatures. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the machine with the aid of the temperature sensors built into the stator winding. - You will find the alarm and shutdown temperatures in the Technical Data.
+- Monitor the storage temperature temperature. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the machine with the aid of the temperature sensors built into the stator winding. - You will find the alarm and shutdown temperatures in the Technical Data.